alphagov/govuk-developer-docs/source/manual/alerts/signon-api-user-token-expires-soon.html.md

 > 🪨 This procedure is [toil](https://sre.google/workbook/eliminating-toil/) and should be eliminated or automated away.
 For now, it's unfortunately still a manual process.

+Note that the overnight token sync cronjob will over-write any changes made in the Staging environment to match those in the Production environment so this procedure need only be followed for the Production and Integration environments.
+Any alerts relating to the Staging environment can be safely ignored.

+The Integration environment should also be updated overnight but this is not happening currently.
+It is a known issue that when fixed will mean this procedure will need only to be followed for the Production environment.

 ### Special cases

 If the token is for `Trade Tariff Admin` or `Trade Tariff Backend`, see [Trade Tariff Admin on the Wiki](https://gov-uk.atlassian.net/wiki/spaces/PLOPS/pages/3155099649/Trade+Tariff+Admin)